fanyuuwang/fanyuuwang.github.io/content/_index.md

 # About Me {#about-me}

-I am currently pursuing my PhD in the [HumanISE Lab at Monash University](https://www.monash.edu/it/huanise), under the guidance of Dr. Chetan Arora, Prof Aldeida Aleti, and A/Prof. Kla Tantithamthavorn.
+I am currently pursuing my PhD in the [HumanISE Lab at Monash University](https://www.monash.edu/it/huanise), under the guidance of [Dr. Chetan Arora](https://chetanarora.bitbucket.io), [Prof Aldeida Aleti](https://research.monash.edu/en/persons/aldeida-aleti), and [A/Prof. Kla Tantithamthavorn](https://chakkrit.com/).

-Prior to this, I obtained my Master of Software Engineering degree from Jiangnan University under the supervision of Prof. Zhenping Xie, and my Bachelor of Science from Dalian Maritime University.
+Prior to this, I obtained my M.Sc in Software Engineering from Jiangnan University under the supervision of [Prof. Zhenping Xie](https://ai.jiangnan.edu.cn/info/1013/1511.htm), and my Bachelor of Information Systems and Electronic Business from Dalian Maritime University.

-My primary research interests focus on **LLMs-Driven Software Quality Assurance based on Requirements Engineering** and **Rule-based AI Safety and Reasoning**.
+My primary research interests focus on **LLMs-Driven Software Quality Assurance based on Requirements Engineering** and **Legal Compliance for Trustworthy LLM Reasoning**.

 # 🔥 News {#news}